 - Difficulty seeing and hearing

 - Urinary incontinence

 When to see a doctor

-It's important to get a prompt diagnosis for any movement disorder or possible delays in your child's development.
-See your child's doctor if you have any questions or concerns about episodes of loss of awareness of surroundings or of abnormal bodily movements (also known as seizures), abnormal muscle tone, impaired coordination, swallowing difficulties, eye muscle imbalance, or other developmental issues.
+It's important to get a prompt diagnosis for a movement disorder or delays in your child's development.
+See your child's doctor if you have concerns about episodes of loss of awareness of surroundings or of abnormal bodily movements, abnormal muscle tone, impaired coordination, swallowing difficulties, eye muscle imbalance or other developmental issues.

-Cerebral palsy is caused by an abnormality or disruption in brain development, usually before a child is born.
-In many cases, the exact trigger isn't known.
-Factors that may lead to problems with brain development include:
+Cerebral palsy is caused by an abnormality or disruption in brain development, most often before a child is born.
+In many cases, the cause isn't known.
+Factors that can lead to problems with brain development include:

 - Maternal infections that affect the developing fetus

 - Fetal stroke, a disruption of blood supply to the developing brain

 - Bleeding into the brain in the womb or as a newborn

 - Infant infections that cause inflammation in or around the brain